Meet the Team

 Matthew has been part of our team since early 2012.
 Matthew has completed a Masters of Clinical Exercise Physiology from Southern Cross University.
-This training enables him to provide clinically proven exercise as an Accredited Exercise and lyfestyle modification as additional medicine to a range of chronic conditions such as :
+This training enables him to provide clinically proven exercise and lifestyle modification as additional medicine to a range of chronic conditions such as :

-As well as this Matthew is part of the Occupational Health team.
-Perfoming employment medical and functional assessments both on-site or at our clinic, drug testing, functional capacity evaluations, etc. Over the last year Matthew has become accredited in a variety of areas including:
+As well as this Matthew is part of our Occupational Health team.
+He performs pre-employment medical and functional assessments on-site or at our clinic, drug testing, and functional capacity evaluations.
+Over the last year Matthew has become accredited in a variety of areas including:

 Matthew is also dedicated to his sport, representing regionally in basketball as a player, coach and referee.

 Ryan has been with us since the start of 2012.
 Ryan has a background of first grade Australian Rules Football in Newcastle both playing and coaching and Athletics.
 Ryan has wide ranging experience in a number of sports at both the local and elite levels of competition.
 Over his career he has worked as team or club Physiotherapist for: